 1. What is Brier Score?

 Brier score is a type of evaluation metric for classification tasks, where you predict outcomes such as win/lose, spam/ham, click/no-click etc.

 It is similar in spirit to the log-loss evaluation metric, but the only difference is that it is gentler than log loss in penalizing inaccurate predictions.

 So, what exactly is the formula for Brier score?

-- If the predicted probability of a user clicking on a given ad is 1.0 and the user actually clicks (actual = 1), then the Brier Score is 0.0.
-This is the best scenario.
+- Best Scenario: If the predicted probability is 1.0 and the user actually clicks (actual = 1), then the Brier Score is 0.0.

-If the predicted probability of a user clicking on a given ad is 1.0 and the user does not click, then the Brier Score is 1.0.
-This is the worst scenario.
+Worst Scenario: If the predicted probability is 1.0 and the user does not click, then the Brier Score is 1.0.

 Let’s see how Brier Score is calculated.